tprasadtp/ubuntu-post-install/docs/tasks.md

 - First part is the URL to the deb file separated by `,` name of the file.

 !!! note "Note on file name in configuration"
     Please note that deb file will be  saved with the name mentioned in the file.
 (DEB file is named **exactly** as mentioned in the second field.
-So if you want them to be named with extension .deb include that in the second field and avoid illegal chars)
+So if you want them to be named with extension .deb include that in the second field and avoid illegal chars and inline comments)

 ## Install Static binaries to /usr/local/bin